Changing climate, changing river

 With dozens of habitat restoration sites across the metro region, FMR strives to grow a diverse mix of plants on thousands of acres of prairie, woodland and wetland.
 But even a small backyard garden of native blooms can help butterflies, bees and other pollinators survive.
 Learn more about turning your yard into river- and wildlife-friendly habitat.

-Riverfront development with climate change and community in mind
+Keeping climate and community in mind for all riverfront development

 Parks and developments will need to consider flooding, runoff and erosion even more seriously.